radumg/AEC-hackathon-Dynamo-Workshop/docs/00-DevelopmentInDynamo/00-Introduction.md

 **Extensions** and **ViewExtensions** allow the developer to *"tap"* into Dynamo itself and make use of its API to drive custom functionality, respond to events and add your own UI on top od Dynamo.

 For more info, visit the [blog post](https://dynamobim.org/extending-dynamo-a-london-workshop-on-extensions/) or watch the [recording](https://www.youtube.com/watch?v=qLGsRcIOwzc&feature=youtu.be) from the workshop held in London on February 2018.

-## Acknowledgment

-Big part of this material is based and reused from the [AEC Hackathon Dynamo Workshop](https://github.com/radumg/AEC-hackathon-Dynamo-Workshop), which in turn is an extended version from the original [Dynamo User Group Computational Design Workshop](https://github.com/teocomi/dug-dynamo-unchained).